sefinek24/Sefinek-Blocklist-Collection/docs/tutorials/How to install Pi-hole.md

 ## 📌 Additional information
 ### 🌠 General
-- Pi-hole uses various blocklists, including popular ones like AdBlock, EasyList, and AdAway, to block ads and trackers.
+- Pi-hole utilizes various blocklists, including well-known ones like EasyList, and AdAway, to effectively block ads and trackers.
-- Pi-hole can block entire domains rather than just individual ads or trackers.
+- It can block entire domains rather than singular ads or trackers, enhancing its efficiency.
-- Pi-hole does not require any additional software or browser extensions to function.
+- Pi-hole functions independently without the need for extra software or browser extensions.
-- The performance of Pi-hole may be influenced by factors such as the number of devices on your network and the complexity of the websites you are browsing.
-If you experience slow browsing or other issues, you may want to consider upgrading the Pi-hole hardware or adjusting its settings for optimal performance.

 ### 🐧 Installing Pi-hole on Linux
-Pi-hole is compatible with different operating systems, including Linux.
-If you are using Linux, you can install Pi-hole through the command line.
+Pi-hole is compatible with various operating systems, including Linux, and can be installed through the command line.
-To do so, open your terminal and follow the instructions on the Pi-hole website.

 ### 🚦 Testing Pi-hole
-After installing Pi-hole, you can verify if it is working correctly by using the "debug" tool to run a series of tests and receive feedback on any issues discovered.
-Access the debug tool from your Pi-hole admin console by clicking on `Tools` and selecting `Generate Debug Log`.
+After installation, verify Pi-hole's functionality using the "debug" tool available in the admin console.
+Access it by navigating to `Tools` and selecting `Generate Debug Log`.

 ### 🌍 Pi-hole and VPNs
-If you use a virtual private network (VPN), you may need to configure Pi-hole to work with it.
-You will need to set up Pi-hole as your DNS server for the VPN connection.
+To integrate Pi-hole with a virtual private network (VPN), configure Pi-hole as the DNS server for the VPN connection.
-The instructions for this will depend on the VPN software you are using, so consult your VPN's documentation.
+The configuration steps will vary based on your VPN software; refer to your VPN's documentation for guidance.

 ### 📉 Pi-hole Performance
-Pi-hole is designed to be efficient and lightweight.
-However, its performance can be influenced by factors such as the number of devices on your network and the complexity of the websites you visit.
+While Pi-hole is designed to be resource-efficient, its performance can still be affected by factors like network device quantity and website complexity.
-If you experience slow browsing or other issues, consider upgrading the Pi-hole hardware or adjusting its settings to improve performance.
+Consider hardware upgrades or settings modifications to enhance Pi-hole's performance if encountering slow browsing or related issues.